michaelartes89/react-porfolio/README.md

 # react-porfolio
 This is the latest version of my porfolio page, created using React.
-This page was created for chpater 20 of the JHU fullstack web development bootcamp
+This page was created for lesson 20 of the JHU fullstack web development bootcamp

 ## technologies